Pregnancy Travel Must Haves & Tips for Staying Healthy

 5. Comfortable shoes

-I wore my running shoes, as always, as my feet are well supported and the comfort it brings is nothing compared to wearing heels, doll shoes, or sandals.
+I wore my Nike Running Shoes, as always, as my feet are well supported and the comfort it brings is nothing compared to wearing heels, doll shoes, or sandals.

 Don't forget to wear comfortable shoes.
 You may be doing a lot of walking during your travels, and comfortable shoes can help prevent sore feet and fatigue.
 Opt for shoes with good support and cushioning, and as your pregnancy progresses, your feet may become swollen or sore, so comfortable shoes are a must-have for traveling.